 Gen. Russell A. Alger, former secretary of war, issued a statement in Detroit announcing himself a receptive candidate for the United States senate from Michigan to succeed the late James McMillan.
-He says that while he will not seek election as Senator McMillan's successor, he will accept the office if the people of the state through the legislature see fit to elect him to it.
+He says, that while he will not seek election as of the maneuvers of the warships of Senator McMillan's successor, he will the coast of New England the navy accept the office if the people of the state through the legislature see fit to elect him to it.

 Death Rate for July.